Saqib-Haider/Saqib-Haider/README.md

 - 🔭 I’m currently working as software quality assurance
 - 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on python selenium testing
+- 👯 I’m looking to collaborate on python selenium, playwright and appium mobile testing
-- 🤔 I’m looking for help with developement framework
+- 🤔 I’m looking for help with developement testing
 - 💬 Ask me about testing tools